Congregation Shaare Zion: Construction

 Soon after construction began, the building fund of $250,000 was used up, and several lawsuits followed over this issue.
 By 1957, additional funds had been raised or pledged, and the house sold for $90,000, allowing construction to resume.
 In September 1958, High Holy Day prayers were held in the unfinished social hall; construction was not completed until 1960.
-Designed by renowned architect Morris Lapidus and completed in 1960, the structure includes a main sanctuary that can seat over 400 worshipers.
+Designed by architect Morris Lapidus and completed in 1960, the structure includes a main sanctuary that can seat over 400 worshipers.

 Design

 The main sanctuary included a curved balcony, and central dome made of concrete reinforced with steel rods.
 The New York City Building Department insisted that the balcony be supported by 20 columns.
 Feeling this would ruin the aesthetic appeal of the sanctuary, the congregation refused, based on assurances from the building engineers that the balcony's cantilevered design was more than sufficient to support its fully loaded weight.
 A hall was also built behind the sanctuary for social events, and to provide space for additional services during busy periods.
 The main sanctuary of Shaare Zion opened for 2,100 congregants on the High Holy Days in 1960.
 The dome, banquet room, terrace room in the basement, and midrash upstairs were all utilized.

 Since its construction the building has required very little exterior maintenance; the dome was repainted in 1993, and two glass panes have been replaced.